w3nest/rx-vdom/doc/assets/tutorials.basics.md

 </note>

 Additional parameters such as `wrapper`, `untilFirst`, and `sideEffects` can be provided when defining a reactive attribute.
-More information can be found in the [RxAttribute](@nav/api.RxAttribute) API documentation.
+More information can be found in the <api-link target="RxAttribute" kind="interface"></api-link>
+API documentation.

 ## Rx Child